apache/nuttx/configs/kwikstik-k40/README.txt

 Configurations
 ==============

-Each KwikStik-K40 configuration is maintained in a sudirectory and can be selected as follow:
+Each KwikStik-K40 configuration is maintained in a sub-directory and can be selected as follow:

     cd tools